GreyRook/code-with-style/docs/python/README.md

 unfamiliar to readers outside your project, and do not abbreviate by deleting letters within a word.

-Always use a `.py` filename extension.
-Never use dashes.

 ### Names have context